 Two people in my neighborhood have pancreatic cancer, and my favorite actor Patrick Swayze died of it.

---E.D.
+–E.D.
 New York City

-Soda and Foods that contain HCFS: ‘High fructose corn syrup’ is a very concentrated sweetener that forces your pancreas to secrete a truckload of insulin in order to neutralize the blood sugar spike that occurs after consumption.
+High fructose corn syrup, or HFCS, is a very concentrated sweetener that forces your pancreas to secrete a truckload of insulin in order to neutralize the blood sugar spike that occurs after consumption.
 High insulin blood levels increase your risk of many diseases, including pancreatic cancer.
-In fact, there is an undeniable link between high insulin (as well as insulin-resistance) with pancreatic cancer according to a 2005 JAMA study.
+In fact, there is an undeniable link between high insulin (as well as insulin-resistance) with pancreatic cancer according to a study published in JAMA.

 Did You Know?